You can add data about a deployment and configure monitoring, notifications, and challenger behavior using the Settings tab.

 For data drift, DataRobot tracks:

-Target drift: DataRobot stores statistics about predictions so that it can monitor how the distribution and values of the target change over time.
-Calculating target drift requires actuals data.
+Target drift: DataRobot stores statistics about predictions to monitor how the distribution and values of the target change over time.
 As a baseline for comparing target distributions, DataRobot uses the distribution of predictions on the holdout.

-Feature drift: DataRobot stores statistics about predictions so that it can monitor how distributions and values of features change over time.
-As a baseline for comparing distributions of features, DataRobot uses:
+Feature drift: DataRobot stores statistics about predictions to monitor how distributions and values of features change over time.
+As a baseline for comparing distributions of features:

 DataRobot monitors both target and feature drift information by default and displays results in the Data Drift dashboard.
 Use the Enable target monitoring and Enable feature drift tracking toggles to turn off tracking if, for example, you have sensitive data that should not be monitored in the deployment.